-“No one believed in the possibility of a two-state solution as ardently as he did; no one fought for it with greater conviction & obstinacy,” tweeted Robert Malley, a senior adviser on the Middle East in the Obama administration.
+"No one believed in the possibility of a two-state solution as ardently as he did; no one fought for it with greater conviction and obstinacy," tweeted Robert Malley, a senior adviser on the Middle East in the Obama administration.

 Yossi Beilin, a former Israeli Cabinet minister and peace negotiator, called Erekat's death "a big loss for those who believe in peace, both on the Palestinian side and the Israeli side."

 In the U.S., a statement from Joe Biden's transition team said: "The President-elect sends his sincere condolences to Saeb Erekat's family and to all who mourn.
 He recognized and respected Saeb as a powerful advocate for the Palestinian people."

 Erekat was born on April 28, 1955 in Jerusalem.
 He spent most of his life in the occupied West Bank town of Jericho, a palm-studded desert oasis about 30 minutes from Jerusalem.
 As a child in Jericho, he witnessed Palestinians fleeing to nearby Jordan during the 1967 war in which Israel captured the West Bank, east Jerusalem and the Gaza Strip.

 In interviews, Erekat often spoke about life and his family in Jericho, as a way of explaining the impact of Israeli occupation to foreign viewers.
 His wit and grasp of colloquial American phrases made him popular with interviewers.

 Erekat earned a BA and MA in international relations from San Francisco State University and later completed a doctorate at the University of Bradford in the U.K., where he focused on conflict resolution.
 Erekat also held U.S. citizenship.